Skip to main content

 1

 Designate a custodial bank account from which Fannie Mae will process the fees.
-See for detailed requirements.
+See F-1-03, Establishing and Implementing Custodial AccountsF-1-03, Establishing and Implementing Custodial Accounts for detailed requirements.

 2